CloudLabs-Samples/EduLabs/Demo/azure/astera/task3.md

    - Drag and drop the two dataflows created in Tasks 3 and 4 onto the workflow canvas from the project explorer.

      ![](images/image-022.jpg)

+  *Note: Please ensure that you have saved all changes to your dataflows before proceeding.*

 3. **Configure Sequence:**
    - Connect the dataflows to run sequentially.